chargehound/chargehound-slate/source/includes/_integration.md

 Because Chargehound creates live mode disputes with [webhooks](https://developers.braintreepayments.com/guides/webhooks/overview) from Braintree, testing end to end requires creating a dispute in Braintree.
 You can do this by creating a transaction with a [test card number that triggers a dispute](https://developers.braintreepayments.com/reference/general/testing#creating-a-disputed-test-transaction).
 You can create a transaction using [one of the Braintree SDKs](https://developers.braintreepayments.com/reference/request/transaction/sale), or via the [Braintree dashboard](https://articles.braintreepayments.com/control-panel/transactions/create).

-## Testing with Paypal
+## Testing with PayPal

-> 1) Use the [Orders API](https://developer.paypal.com/docs/api/orders/v2/) to charge a test buyer account from the Sandbox Paypal account that you connected to Chargehound.
-Log into the [Sandbox paypal dashboard](https://sandbox.paypal.com) as the buyer and dispute the transaction.
+> 1) Use the [Orders API](https://developer.paypal.com/docs/api/orders/v2/) to charge a test buyer account from the Sandbox PayPal account that you connected to Chargehound.
+Log into the [Sandbox PayPal dashboard](https://sandbox.paypal.com) as the buyer and dispute the transaction.
 You can view the resulting dispute in the [resolution center](https://www.sandbox.paypal.com/disputes/).

-> 2) Once the dispute is created in Paypal, you will see it mirrored in Chargehound.
+> 2) Once the dispute is created in PayPal, you will see it mirrored in Chargehound.

 ```javascript
 var chargehound = require('chargehound')('{{your_chargehound_test_key}}');